bwilson7/Data_Science_Portfolio/README.md

 # Thinkful_Capstone
-Projects and notebooks associated with my capstone project for the Thinkful Data Science program.
+Projects and notebooks associated with my capstone projects for Thinkful's Data Science program.